oneapi-src/oneDNN/doc/programming_model/data_types.md

 @note
   f64 configuration is not available for the CPU engine.

+@note
+  The current f16 CPU instructions accumulate to f16.
+To avoid overflow, the f16 primitives might up-convert the data to f32 before performing math operations.
+  This can lead to scenarios where a f16 primitive may perform slower than similar f32 primitive.

 ### Intel(R) Processor Graphics and Xe Architecture graphics
 oneDNN performance optimizations for Intel Processor graphics and